 All complaints (written or oral) reported to the LEA directly, which involve activities connected to immigration enforcement activities authorized under this MOA, will be reported to the ICE OPR.
-The ICE OPR will verify participating personnel status under the MOA with the assistance of the Special Agent in Charge of the ICE Office of Investigations in the State of Arizona.
-Complaints received by any ICE entity will be reported directly to the ICE OPR as per existing ICE policies and procedures.
+The ICE OPR will verify participating personnel status under the MOA with the assistance of the Special Agent in Charge of the ICE Office of Investigations in Virginia.
+Complaints received by any ICE entity will be reported directly to the ICE OPR as per existing ICE policies and procedures, and to the Chief of the Herndon Police Department.